 This one-hour workshop empowers Special Education teachers to foster supportive attention to disability and to support integration of disability history across the K-12 academic curriculum, by providing basic historical knowledge, free curriculum materials, and strategies for collaboration with elementary teachers and Social Studies and English Language Arts teachers across grades.

-This workshop will present the long arc of disability history from early in American history through the Disability Rights Movement of the 1970s and 1980s.
-Participants will learn tools and strategies to provide students with the tools to self-determine their identity as persons with disabilities and to embrace an empowering model of disability.
-Participants will also explore means to address disability in separate and integrated classrooms, and will access curriculum and resources to help integrate disability history across the curriculum.
+This workshop presents the long arc of disability history from early in American history through the Disability Rights Movement of the 1970s and 1980s up to today.
+Participants learn tools and strategies to provide students with the tools to self-determine their identity as persons with disabilities and to embrace an empowering model of disability.
+Participants also explore means to address disability in separate and integrated classrooms.
+And they access curriculum and resources to help integrate disability history across the curriculum.

 January 30, 2024 - 5:00-6:00pm Eastern Time